 Before anything is even attempted in the way of development, a period of research needs to be in place.
 The project needs to be identified thoroughly.
 This means the developer needs to be able to know exactly what the software is expected to accomplish and how the end-user will be able to evaluate the effectiveness of this task.
 It is only after this IT map is established and agreed upon that any development should be started.
 It is this plan that helps determine project timing and cost.

 Another feature is the ability to design test cases and test scripts based on user stories.
-This allows for testing the software on a scenario identical to what the final product will be used for, making it absolutely clear whether or not the software is on the correct path or needs reworked in some way.
+This allows for testing the software in a scenario identical to what the final product will be used for, making it absolutely clear whether the software is on the correct path or needs to be reworked in some way.
 This testing makes the final product more reliable and saves both time and money for everyone involved.

-Because of its ability to seamlessly interact with Visual Studio and the integration with Release Manager, TFS greatly assists in the support of existing applications, by reducing delivery time, and by providing the ability to track bugs associated to code check-ins.
-The goal is to provide an integration of the new software with that already existing within a system so production is enhanced and not halted by an incompatible program.
+Because of its ability to seamlessly interact with Visual Studio and the integration with Release Manager, TFS greatly assists in the support of existing applications by reducing delivery time and by providing the ability to track bugs associated with code check-ins.
+The goal is to provide an integration of the new software with that already existing within a system, so production is enhanced and not halted by an incompatible program.

 If you have been searching for a better way to build business software solutions, then Microsoft .NET just might be the tool for you.